BinaryElement/ChromaToggleOld/README.md

 1 = true
 0 = false

-**GameMode will handle all the other settings for you.
+**GameMode, when set above zero, will handle all the other settings for you.
 Other settings are for if you want to make your own custom mode out of sub-features.
 If you are playing a GameMode that has leaderboards enabled, you can use it in Solo Standard or Party Mode.
 If leaderboards are not enabled, it will only work in Party Mode.**

 ### GameMode (0-8)
 * **Default: 0** - None